kiy/r3/doc/r3note.md

 | 64 bits | `>X` | `X>` | `X+` | `X@` | `X!` | `X@+` | `X!+` | qword (default) |

 - Registers A and B are implemented with hardware registers, hence faster in execution.
-- When using a register, save and restore its original value to avoid destruction.
+- When using a register, save and restore its original value to avoid destruction, say by `a> >r ... r> >a`.
+- See Register Usage for more.

 ## Memory